Hong Kong authority commits $1bn to EM credit

 If you currently have a free trial, you will see this message when you try to view articles older than 30 days.

-- CIFC moves into US high yield with unique long/short credit strategy 20 days ago
+- Spire moves into CLO investing with new credit fund 20 days ago